How to Prepare Transracial Adoptees for Transitioning to College

 - Some adoptees feel like the bridge between the race/culture of their adoptive family and the race/culture of their birth.
 What are the issues with being the bridge?

 - Are there specific things parents and transracially adopted teens should look for when choosing a college?

 - The complexities of using the “transracial adoption story” as part of the college essay.

 - How can the feeling of rejection that some adoptees feel be exacerbated in the college application process?

 - How does the college experience impact adoptee identity development?

 - Can the transition to college be especially difficult for parents of transracial adoptees?

-- Parents concern about whether their child will leave and emotionally not return.
+- Parents are concerned about whether their child will leave and emotionally not return.

 - Birth parent search is usually open to adolescents at age 18, which is right during this time of transition.

-- How can parents help their transracial adoptee make a successful transition to college?
+- How can parents help their transracial adoptees make a successful transition to college?